CSpanias/cspanias.github.io/_posts/2023-12-14-DVWA - Weak Session IDs.md

     ![](subl_cookies.png)

-3. So these strings look like MD5 hashes.
+3. So these strings look like **MD5 hashes**.
 If we generate 5 cookies in a row and then try to crack them with `john` we get this result:

     ```shell
     # generate five cookies in a row